Honzaik/pq-ades-signatures/README.md

 The size results file has analogous format except the measured values are in bytes (and without std. dev.).

-Note that the files used in this benchmark (the files that are signed) must be located and named `inputs/input.xml` for XAdES and CAdES, and `inputs/input.pdf` for PAdES.
-For example, as done here https://github.com/Honzaik/pq-ades-signatures/tree/main/inputs

 # Signing tool build and usage
 This concerns the signing tool part of our implementation.

 ## Build
 Assuming this repository is cloned.
-To build the benchmark executable run
+To build the signing tool executable run
 ```
-mvn package spring-boot:repackage -P buildBenchmarksJAR
+mvn package spring-boot:repackage -P buildBenchmarks
 ```

 This creates a standalone executable in the `target/` directory with the name `AdESBenchmark.jar`